Basics:

 Value

-Since then, TheBash has been purchased by TheKnot/WeddingWire, which may bring in more customers.
+Since then, TheBash has been purchased by TheKnot/WeddingWire, which could bring in more customers.

 There are a handful of reviews of TheBash alone and those are a mixed bag.
 (See what their users say from SiteJabber — and SideHusl readers — below.
 We’ve also retained the reviews for GigMasters, since they may still provide helpful information.)